microsoft/Reporting-Services/README.md

 Contains a Visual Studio Load Test 2015 solution to execute synthetic load for SQL Server Reporting Services 2016 https://github.com/Microsoft/Reporting-Services-loadtest

+# Paginated Report Samples
+Contains several sample Power BI paginated reports to download and explore.
+They demonstrate typical ways you can use paginated reports.
+For more details please check out this article [Paginated Report Samples](https://docs.microsoft.com/power-bi/paginated-reports/paginated-reports-samples).

 # Code Of Conduct
 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).